Hints allow you to specify the execution plan that the optimizer should generate.

 97 rows in set

-The USE_HASH hint specifies to use the hash join algorithm for a join when the specified table is the right-side table.
+The USE_HASH hint specifies that the hash join algorithm should be used when joining the specified table as the right table.
 The syntax is as follows:

 /*+ USE_HASH(table_name_list) */